 - Select Root directory: “C:\ChibiStudio\chibios182\demos\STM32″;

-- Check all the project you want import and press Finish.
+- Check all the project you want to import and press Finish.

 The following video has been done with ChibiStudio Preview 19.
 If you are using ChibiStudio Preview 20 things are almost the same.
 The difference is that the latest version of ChibiOS is 182 thus we have to select a different demo root (“C:\ChibiStudio\chibios182\demos\STM32” instead of “C:\ChibiStudio\chibios182\demos\STM32”).